 Condition Monitoring Mapping in the Time DomainThe condition monitoring universe consists of online sensors, route-based sensors and laboratory analysis.
 The list of technologies applied is extensive and include motion amplification, wear particle characterization, acoustic imaging, data analytics and so much more.
 Of course there are also human sensors and the supercomputer in our brain.
 The optimized use of condition monitoring is examined in this paper using an novel infographic mapping tool.

 Over the past two decades, Jim has presented hundreds of courses on these subjects and has published more than 200 technical articles, papers and publications.
 He serves as a U.S. delegate to the ISO tribology and oil analysis working group, and has been awarded numerous patents.

 Happening October 20 at 08:00 am on the Reliability Stage:

-“What are we doing wrong?”
+What Are We Doing Wrong?“What are we doing wrong?”
 The short answer is ‘nothing.’
 Chances are that your operation is productive and at least a little profitable.
 We should be asking, “Are we doing it the best way possible today?”
 I suspect the answer to that question is ‘no.’ The real leader will ask and answer the next question, “Do we need to change?”

-John Ross has been a practitioner of maintenance and reliability for over three decades.
+Owner, Maintenance Innovators Inc.John Ross has been a practitioner of maintenance and reliability for over three decades.
 A former Captain in the United States Air Force, he has been recognized as a distinguished public speaker, technical writer, and presenter.

 John is a certified Lean Manufacturing facilitator, Process Safety Management SME, and a CMRP.